-This is an interstitial popup or similar linked to a "share" or "retweet" or equivalent that detects whether or not you've clicked the link (and possibly spent any time on the link, if that's technically feasible to track).
-If you haven't, then the platform does not allow you to share the link.
+When a user attempts to "share" or "retweet" or equivalent the platform detects whether or not you've clicked the link (and possibly spent any time on the link, if that's technically feasible to track).
+If the user hasn't, then the platform does not allow them to share the link, and may offer a popup or dialogue to share why.

-This makes people think about the content of what they are sharing, and therefore more likely to decide not to share things that look questionable upon further examination (headlines that aren't actually backed up by the content of the article, for example).
-Since misinformation is more easily identified by reading a full article than just be seeing a snippet or headline, this makes it likely to cut down on the sharing of misinformation.
+The intention is to encourage people to think about the content they are sharing and increase the likelihood for them to decide not to share things that look questionable with further examination (e.g., headlines that aren't actually backed up by the content of the article).
+Since misinformation is easier to identify by reading a full article than just by reading a snippet or headline, this intervention could cut down on the sharing of misinformation.

-This interstitial appears whenever a user is about to share a link on the app without having opened the link.
+Whenever a user is about to share a link on an app or platform without having opened the link, the platform can offer this guidance.

 Twitter has started doing this and has tweeted short claims to its effectiveness.
 Since this is a promotion of their own product, we would like to see more detailed data and methodology, ideally from an independent source.